esovetkin/jbs/docs/help_do.md

 # jbs help do

-The `do` block defines shell commands that are executed by a JUBE step.
+The `do` block defines shell commands executed by a JUBE step.

 At runtime, each workpackage executes the `do` body in its own JUBE work directory.
 In practice, this is the directory pointed to by `$jube_wp_abspath` (see the JUBE variables glossary: https://apps.fz-juelich.de/jsc/jube/docu/glossar.html#term-jube_variables).

-If you need to access files next to your `.jbs` (or generated JUBE) file, use `$jube_benchmark_home` to jump back to the benchmark definition location instead of working only inside the workpackage directory.
+If you need to access files next to your `.jbs` file (or the generated JUBE file), use `$jube_benchmark_home` to jump back to the benchmark definition location instead of working only inside the workpackage directory.

 Related JUBE docs:
 - JUBE variables glossary: https://apps.fz-juelich.de/jsc/jube/docu/glossar.html#term-jube_variables